Mango: Culture

 The mango is the national fruit of India.
 It is also the national tree of Bangladesh.
 In India, harvest and sale of mangoes is during March–May and this is annually covered by news agencies.

 The mango has a traditional context in the culture of South Asia.
 In his edicts, the Mauryan emperor Ashoka references the planting of fruit- and shade-bearing trees along imperial roads:

 "On the roads banyan-trees were caused to be planted by me, (in order that) they might afford shade to cattle and men, (and) mango-groves were caused to be planted."

-In medieval India, the Indo-Persian poet Amir Khusrow termed the mango "Naghza Tarin Mewa Hindustan" – "the fairest fruit of Hindustan."
+In medieval India, the Indo-Persian poet Amir Khusrau termed the mango "Naghza Tarin Mewa Hindustan" – "the fairest fruit of Hindustan".
 Mangoes were enjoyed at the court of the Delhi Sultan Alauddin Khijli.
 The Mughal Empire was especially fond of the fruits: Babur praises the mango in his Babarnameh.
 At the same time, Sher Shah Suri inaugurated the creation of the Chaunsa variety after his victory over the Mughal emperor Humayun.
 Mughal patronage of horticulture led to the grafting of thousands of mangoes varieties, including the famous Totapuri, which was the first variety to be exported to Iran and Central Asia.
 Akbar (1556–1605) is said to have planted a mango orchard of 100,000 trees near Darbhanga, Bihar, while Jahangir and Shah Jahan ordered the planting of mango orchards in Lahore and Delhi and the creation of mango-based desserts.

 The Jain goddess Ambika is traditionally represented as sitting under a mango tree.
 Mango blossoms are also used in the worship of the goddess Saraswati.
 Mango leaves decorate archways and doors in Indian houses during weddings and celebrations such as Ganesh Chaturthi.
 Mango motifs and paisleys are widely used in different Indian embroidery styles, and are found in Kashmiri shawls, Kanchipuram and silk sarees.
 In Tamil Nadu, the mango is referred to as one of the three royal fruits, along with banana and jackfruit, for their sweetness and flavor.
 This triad of fruits is referred to as ma-pala-vazhai.
-The classical Sanskrit poet Kālidāsa sang the praises of mangoes.
+The classical Sanskrit poet Kalidasa sang the praises of mangoes.

 Mangoes were the subject of the mango cult in China during the Cultural Revolution as symbols of chairman Mao Zedong's love for the people.